-- Line breaks should occur before a binary operator (ignoring flake8 W503) - Combine long strings using join - Preferably break long lines on open parentheses rather than using \ - Use no more than 80 characters per line - Avoid using Instrument class key attribute names as unrelated variable names: platform, name, tag, and inst_id - The pysat logger is imported into each sub-module and provides status updates at the info and warning levels (as appropriate) - Several dependent packages have common nicknames, including:
+- Line breaks should occur before a binary operator (ignoring flake8 W503) - Combine long strings using join - Preferably break long lines on open parentheses rather than using $\setminus$ - Use no more than 80 characters per line - Avoid using Instrument class key attribute names as unrelated variable names: platform, name, tag, and inst\id - The pysat logger is imported into each sub-module and provides status updates at the info and warning levels (as appropriate) - Several dependent packages have common nicknames, including: - import datetime as dt - import numpy as np - import pandas as pds - import xarray as xr - All classes should have \\repr\\ and \\str\\ functions - Docstrings use Note instead of Notes - Try to avoid creating a try/except statement where except passes - Use setup and teardown in test classes - Use pytest parametrize in test classes when appropriate - Provide testing class methods with informative failure statements and descriptive, one-line docstrings

-'''

-import datetime as dtimport numpy as npimport pandas as pdsimport xarray as xr

-'''

-- All classes should have repr and str functions - Docstrings use Note instead of Notes - Try to avoid creating a try/except statement where except passes - Use setup and teardown in test classes - Use pytest parametrize in test classes when appropriate - Provide testing class methods with informative failure statements and descriptive, one-line docstrings - Block and inline comments should use proper English grammar and punctuation with the exception of single sentences in a block, which may then ommit the final period

-1 If you don't have all the necessary Python versions available locally or have trouble building all the testing environments, you can rely on Travis to run the tests for each change you add in the pull request.
+&lt;sup>1 If you don't have all the necessary Python versions available locally or have trouble building all the testing environments, you can rely on Travis to run the tests for each change you add in the pull request.
 Because testing here will delay tests by other developers, please ensure that the code passes all tests on your local system first.